 There are many ways that businesses can harness the power of this data in order to better understand their current state and where they are headed in the future.

 - Profit Tracking: Through understanding how your business earns its profits and the breakdown of its sources, it can help you better understand where the majority of your profits come from and your return on investment.

 - Accounts Payable: Integrating your purchasing data with your accounts payable data can help you better monitor your cash flow and help you process invoices and make payments on time.

 - Risk Management: Being able to use this collected data to predict, analyze, and better approach your financial future can greatly cut down on the risks that your business face, and allow you to plan your timeline more effectively and in greater detail.

 In times of economic uncertainty, it’s more important than ever that your business is striving to find financial security.

-By taking advantage of your financial information that already exists, and better integrating it into your current growth plans, you have increased ability to predict and plan your financial future.
+By taking advantage of the financial information that already exists, and better integrating it into your current growth plans, you have an increased ability to predict and plan your financial future.

 3. HR Offerings are Becoming More Expansive